 Look for an antique sink or switch up your faucet

 Looking for an antique sink that is both affordable and in good condition could take months.
-I check Facebook marketplace often though, and I see them all the time!
+I check antique and thrift stores, or even Facebook marketplace often – I see them all the time!

 My friend Lisa from Farmhouse on Boone has a great podcast all about what to look for in an antique sink, check it out for some amazing tips!

 If you have the money and you are low on patience, you can always buy a vintage inspired sink that is brand new.